Thai parliament approves king's constitutional changes request, likely delaying elections

 Promulgation of the charter, which was forwarded to the palace for royal endorsement in November, was expected in early February.

-Prime Minister Prayuth Chan-ocha on Tuesday said that the office of King Vajiralongkorn had asked for several changes to clauses related to royal power in the draft constitution, a rare intervention by a sitting Thai monarch.
+Prime Minister Prayuth Chan-ocha said on Tuesday the office of King Vajiralongkorn had asked for several changes to clauses related to royal power in the draft constitution, a rare intervention by a sitting Thai monarch.

-Of 231 assembly members, 228 voted in favour of the changes on Friday with three members abstaining, according to a televised session of the vote.
+Of 231 assembly members, 228 voted in favour of the changes on Friday with three abstaining.

-The assembly also made changes that allowed the king to travel overseas without having to appoint a regent to rule in his stead.
+The assembly also made changes allowing the king to travel overseas without having to appoint a regent to rule in his stead.

-King Vajiralongkorn travelled frequently while he was crown prince and has spent a significant amount of his adult life abroad, mostly in Germany where he has a home.
+King Vajiralongkorn travelled frequently while he was crown prince and has spent a significant amount of his adult life abroad, mostly in Germany.

+The US State Department said the United States, a long-time ally of Thailand which scaled back contacts after the coup, wanted to see Thailand "return to inclusive, democratic rule as soon as possible."

+"We want Thailand to emerge from this transition period as a strong, sustainable, and prosperous democracy that reflects and represents the views of all Thais and protects human rights and fundamental freedoms," said Katina Adams, a spokeswoman for the department.

 The government must first make the requested amendments.
-The king then has 90 days to approve the amended charter, SMr omjet said.
+The king then has 90 days to approve the amended charter, Mr Somjet said.
 "According to the steps, the election should happen early to mid-2018," he said.